mikebrady/shairport-sync/AIRPLAY2.md

 #### An Ideal System
 For the highest quality audio with the highest fidelty and a minimum of audio processing, an ideal system would be a bare Linux system without a GUI and without PipeWire or PulseAudio, such as Raspberry Pi OS (Lite) or similar.
 In this case, Shairport Sync connects directly to the ALSA output DAC.
 For testing, the build-in DAC or a low-cost USB DAC is usually sufficient.

 A problem with this setup is that Shairport Sync expects exclusive access to the audio device.
 If you have other audio sources, this can be problematic.
 In such a situation, an otherwise-bare system as described above, but with PipeWire added, can be used, so that all audio sources output to the PipeWire system, which takes care of mixing.
-(At the time of writing, PipeWire does not work well on the 32-bit version of Raspberry Pi OS)
+Take care to ensure that the Unix users running the audio applications that use PipeWire are members of the `pipewire` group.

 ## Guides
 * A building guide is available at [BUILD.md](BUILD.md).